Amazon Conservation Project Peru

 For the first two nights and last night in Cusco, you will stay in a comfortable hostel within the city centre in a twin room with an en-suite bathroom.
 Your third night will be spent in a rustic lodge within the cloud forest.

-Accommodation whilst on the project in Manu National Park consists of comfortable and airy pods, which each feature two or three beds and a magnificent view of the rainforest.
+Accommodation whilst on the project in the Manu Biosphere Reserve consists of comfortable and airy pods, which each feature two or three beds and a magnificent view of the rainforest.
 Bed linens and mosquito nets are provided.
 The project aims to reduce its environmental impact, so the showers, electricity and internet connection are all solar-generated.

 Meals & Beverages